upmio/demo/install-operator/README.md

-# UPM (Unified Management Platform) Installation Script
+# UPM (Unified Management Platform) Operator Installation Script

 This is an interactive script tool for automated installation of UPM (Unified Platform Management) core components in Kubernetes clusters.
 This script can